Peter Pan (1953 film): Early development

-During this time, Disney explored many possible interpretations of the story.
-In the earliest version, the film would start by telling Peter Pan's backstory.
-During a story meeting on May 20, 1940, Disney said, "We ought to get right into the story itself, where Peter Pan comes to the house to get his shadow.
+During this time, many possible interpretations of the story were explored.
+In the earliest treatment, written by Blank on April 14, 1939, the film would start by telling Peter Pan's backstory, which was based on Barrie's 1906 book Peter Pan in Kensington Gardens.
+However, during a story meeting the following month, Disney decided that they "ought to get right into the story itself, where Peter Pan comes to the house to get his shadow.
 That's where the story picks up.
 How Peter came to be is really another story."
-Disney also explored the idea of opening the film in Never Land with Peter Pan coming to Wendy's house to kidnap her as a mother for the Lost Boys.
-Eventually, Disney decided that the kidnapping plot was too dark, and he went back to Barrie's original play, in which Peter comes to get his shadow and Wendy is eager to see Never Land.
+Disney also explored the idea of opening the film in Never Land with Peter coming to Wendy's house to kidnap her as a mother for the Lost Boys.
+Eventually, it was decided that the kidnapping plot was too dark, and Disney went back to Barrie's original play, in which Peter comes to get his shadow back and Wendy herself is eager to see Never Land.

-That same year, Disney personally attempted to contact Maude Adams, who had retired and was teaching drama at Stephens College.
-Adams had previously portrayed Peter Pan during a touring production of the play, which Disney had seen at the Cater Opera House in Marceline, Missouri in 1913.
-He notified her of his plans for an animated feature, and requested for her to view an early reel of the film that his studio had produced for her approval.
+By early 1940, David Hall, who had also worked on Alice in Wonderland, created first exploratory storyboards and concept art for Peter Pan.
+Later that year, Disney personally attempted to contact Maude Adams, who by then had retired from acting and was teaching drama at Stephens College.
+Disney notified her of his plans for an animated feature, and requested for her to view an early reel of the film that the studio had produced for her approval.
 He further affirmed that his studio would send the necessary screening equipment to Columbia College for the presentation and that it could be open to any Stephens College student or faculty member interested in attending.

-However, Disney was upset when Adams had rejected his proposal.
-In a 1941 studio memo to Kay Kamen, Disney wrote: "She wouldn't give me the courtesy of looking at our reel.
+Adams, however, rejected Disney's proposal.
+In a 1941 studio memo to Kay Kamen, he wrote: "She wouldn't even give me the courtesy of looking at our reel.
 Her reasons were to the effect that 'Peter whom she created was to her real life and blood, while another's creation of this character would only be a ghost to her'.
 It seems pretty silly and from my point of view, I would say that Miss Adams is simply living in the past."